hmallen/lorenzbot/README.md

 - Add more data to csv profit calculation return dictionary
 - Move "Price Difference from Base" so that it's only called once on INFO level
 - Add "Price Difference from Target"
+- Add price difference from target to Telegram messages
+- Determine what causes trade_usdt_remaining to be adjusted to negative value on startup -- Has to do with resetting amount to 98% of total when insufficient balance encountered?
+-- Also, mismatch between calculated and executed order size?
+- /profit Telegram functions, but always returns 'No sell trades executed.'

 RESOURCES:
 - Exception Handling: